-Automation is really the expression of your strategy and how you want to capitalize on engagement.
-You need to bear in mind that automation in marketing is the culmination of the work you put in.
-Marketing automation refers to the use of different technologies and software platforms to automate repetitive tasks and increase effectiveness of your marketing efforts.
-At Munro Agency, we utilize various forms of marketing automation tools, and one such platform is the visual workflow builder that you can use to simplify your sales process.
+Automation is the expression of your strategy and how you want to capitalise on engagement.
+Keep in mind that automation in marketing is usually the culmination of the work you put in.
+Marketing automation refers to the use of different technologies and software platforms to automate repetitive tasks and increase the effectiveness of your marketing efforts.
+At Munro Agency, we utilise various forms of marketing automation tools, and one such platform is the visual workflow builder that you can use to simplify your sales process.

 Table of Contents

 - In-App Tour of the Visual Workflow Builder

 - Case Study 2